-There are different approaches to selling online, including:
+There are a few different approaches to selling online.
+You can:

-- Setting up your own website in the export destination country which incorporates an online store – Business-to-Consumer.
+- set up your own website in the export destination country which incorporates an online store, known as Business-to-Consumer

-- Selling your product wholesale to major e-commerce sites, which will then manage the marketing, sales and distribution to customers – Business-to-Business.
+- sell your product wholesale to major eCommerce sites, which will then manage the marketing, sales and distribution to customers, known as Business-to-Business

-- Setting up an online store within a major e-commerce site – Business-to-Consumer.
+- set up an online store within a major eCommerce site, known as Business-to-Consumer

-- Selling your product through a third party store, known as an online supermarket – Business-to-Business-to-Consumer.
+- sell your product through a third-party store or online supermarket, known as Business-to-Business-to-Consumer.

 Contractual entry modes